Our History

 2018: Women Against Abuse is re-certified in the Sanctuary® Model, a process designed to ensure the organization's fidelity to the practice of trauma-informed care.

-2019: For the first time in more than 40 years, Women Against Abuse opens its emergency safe haven doors to survivors of all gender identities!
-This shift in residential services is propelled by a commitment to being inclusive to survivors who identify as men, trans or are gender nonconforming.
+2019: For the first time in more than 40 years, Women Against Abuse opens its emergency safe haven doors to ALL survivors.
+This shift in residential services is propelled by a commitment to serving everyone experiencing domestic violence.

 Read Full Story